Florida couple finds lost engagement ring in toilet after 21 years

 “I climbed down into the septic tank so we could pump every bit of it through a strainer to try to find it.
 No luck,” Shaina said.

-“He said ‘do you think it’s Shaina’s ring?’ and I looked at it again and I went ‘oh my God yes!'” said Nick’s mom, Renee.
+“He said, ‘Do you think it’s Shaina’s ring?’ and I looked at it again and I went, ‘Oh my God, yes!'”
+Renee recalled.

 “They brought this out.
-It was wrapped up in a little Christmas bag so we opened it up and both of us knew exactly what it was,” Nick added.
+It was wrapped up in a little Christmas bag so we opened it up and both of us knew exactly what it was,” Nick said.

 The couple says they may incorporate the diamond into a new piece of jewelry, or pass it on for a future generation to enjoy.
-The couple says they learned a valuable lesson.
+But they definitely learned a valuable lesson.

 “Check your toilets when you lose things,” Nick said.